 When you’ve wrapped your taste buds around this umami combination, you will definitely want to try making your own Chocolate Chili Pasta!

-These, not so attractive beans plucked and roasted from the seed of the cocoa tree, is a bit peppery on its own, but give it a kiss of something sweet and already cocoa is transformed.
+These, not so attractive beans, plucked and roasted from the seed of the cacao tree, are a bit peppery on their own.

 Let it remain without sugar, and you have the perfect dark rich enhancement to meats and savory sauces.